-Cargill discussed the project in a stakeholder meeting to decide on the implementation partner and to start the actual implementation.

-This project is a first automation project with a cobot and is being followed with great interest from several other branches.
+Cargill discussed the project in a stake- holder meeting to decide on the implementation partner and to start the actual implementation.
+This first automation project with a cobot within the company was followed with great interest from several other branches.
 Sirris continues to follow the project and further developments.